My research topic isn’t solely related TO the Holocaust. Should I still apply?

 I am not a US citizen.
 Am I eligible to apply?
 What does the visa process involve for foreign fellows?

-The Mandel Center welcomes applications to the Annual Fellowship program for any relevant project from citizens of any country.
-All international fellows are required to obtain a J-1 visa in order to be in-residence at the Museum.
+The Mandel Center welcomes applications to the annual fellowship program from citizens of any country.
+Non-US citizens are required to obtain a J-1 visa in order to be in-residence at the Museum.
 This process is facilitated by the Museum’s International Exchanges Officer, who provides visa assistance to both fellows and their immediate dependents.
-At the appropriate time, the International Exchanges Officer will contact the fellow directly to begin the process of applying for their visa.
-While we are able to provide visa application assistance, the Museum does not provide support allowances for accompanying family members.
-The Museum further follows US Department of State guidelines, which require scholars and their dependents to purchase health insurance.
+At the appropriate time, the International Exchanges Officer will contact an incoming fellow to begin the visa application process.
+Although we provide visa application assistance, the Museum does not provide additional financial support for a fellow's accompanying family members.
+The Museum also follows US Department of State guidelines, which require scholars and their dependents to purchase health insurance.

-The Museum is unable to provide visa assistance to fellows part of the Summer Graduate Student Research Fellowship program.
+The Museum is unable to provide visa assistance to fellows who are part of the Summer Graduate Student Research Fellowship program.

 Outside of the Mandel Center, the Museum’s Levine Institute for Holocaust Education offers a Museum Teacher Fellowship Program, and the Simon-Skjodt Center for the Prevention of Genocide has its own Tom A. Bernstein Genocide Prevention Fellowship.
 Please contact these departments directly for further information.